jshinm/Deepnet-behavioral/README.md

 https://inducedbias.herokuapp.com/

 TODO:
-- [ ] Have someone run through the experiment and measure time
+- [ ] Have someone to run through the experiment

 12/09/20 <br>
 - [x] Hard set the experiment trials to 50